Brentwood Cathedral

-The Cathedral of St Mary and St Helen is a Roman Catholic cathedral in Brentwood, Essex, England.
+The Cathedral of St Mary and St Helen is a Catholic cathedral in Brentwood, Essex, England.
 It is the seat of the Diocese of Brentwood.

 History

 Brentwood Cathedral began in 1861 as a parish church built in a Gothic style.
 This relatively small building was raised to cathedral status in 1917.
-Between 1989 and 1991 the church was enlarged in an Italianate classical style by the Driehaus Prize winner Quinlan Terry.
-The original church building on the south (liturgical east) side was retained.
+Between 1989 and 1991 the church was enlarged in an Italianate classical style by the Driehaus Prize winner Quinlan Terry, replacing an earlier extension made in 1974.

-The new Brentwood Cathedral was dedicated by Cardinal Basil Hume on 31 May 1991.
+The new Brentwood Cathedral was dedicated by Cardinal Hume on 31 May 1991.
 The donors chose to remain anonymous and the money was given solely for this purpose.

 In 2022 the cathedral was listed at Grade II*.

 Architecture

 The architect Quinlan Terry took his inspiration from the early Italian Renaissance crossed with the English Baroque of Christopher Wren.
 This, it was felt, would be appropriate for the town and its conservation area, but above all it would provide the right space and light for the liturgy to be celebrated.
 The cathedral was designed along a square plan, focussed on the high altar, placed in the nave to accommodate the changes in liturgical fashion after the Second Vatican Council.

 Work began in 1989 and was completed two years later.
 The north elevation consists of nine bays each divided by Doric pilasters.
 This is broken by a huge half-circular portico, which was inspired by a similar one at St Paul's.
 The handmade traditional Smeed Dean brick of the clerestory leads up to the octagonal lantern, or cupola, the high point both of the outside and inside.

 A conscious decision was taken to retain part of the Gothic Revival church of 1861 alongside the new classical cathedral.
 The east elevation juxtaposes the old and the new, linking them through the scale of the 1991 building and the use of ragstone and Welsh slate roof tiles.

 All the classical architectural orders are represented in the interior: the four giant Doric pilasters, the Tuscan arcade of arches, the Ionic pilasters of the Palladian windows in the east and west aisles, the Corinthian and Composite influences evident on the cathedral and the organ case.

 While the interior of the cathedral has a deliberately "restrained" feeling to it, richness is to be found in the ceiling.
 The Roman key pattern and the double guilloche pattern, picked out in gold leaf, are dominant here.
 All the round-headed windows are in the style of Wren, with clear leaded lights of hand-made glass.